From a simple map to a full Web GIS system — built with Claude Code.

 Web App

-web-gis leaflet python
+web-gis leaflet python claude-code

-I started by building a small project using pure JavaScript and Leaflet — no frameworks, just fundamentals.
+A simple project using pure JavaScript and Leaflet — no frameworks, just fundamentals.

 • how tiles load